netanel1431/Cyber-Threat-Map-With-ML/README.md

 - [Beautifulsoup] - Helps me to navigate easier in HTML
 - [Matplotlib]    - Helps me to show data visually to the user
 - [sklearn.ensemble]    - Helps me to be able to predict the next cyber attack
+- [pygal,pygal_maps_world] Helps to me create WorldMap of all the atttacks for visibility.

 ## Installation